Romathonat/vulgaireDevEntries/deux-enfants/deux-enfants.md

 $$ p(B|A) = \frac{p(A|B)*p(B)}{p(A)} $$

-On a  p(A) = 3/4, car il a 4 cas possibles équiprobables : Soit le couple a eu un garçon puis une fille, soir une fille puis un garçon, soit deux garçons, soit deux filles.
+On a  p(A) = 3/4, car il a 4 cas possibles équiprobables : Soit le couple a eu un garçon puis une fille, soit une fille puis un garçon, soit deux garçons, soit deux filles.

 On a p(B) = 1/2.
 Dans l'absolu, sans avoir d'informations supplémentaire, on a une chance sur deux d'avoir un nouvel enfant qui est un garçon.